 Our mission is to preserve the rich heritage of the Monastery of St. Gertrude, Camas Prairie, Snake River, Salmon River, and surrounding areas.
 View special exhibits, including the stories of the Benedictine Sisters, the Nez Perce tribe, and fascinating local characters such as Polly Bemis and Buckskin Bill.
 Visit a replica of the original attic museum created by Sister Alfreda Elsensohn, celebrated Idaho historian and foundress of the Historical Museum at St. Gertrude.
 Join in the fun at the annual Raspberry Social fundraiser, attend the Lecture Series, and participate in other fun and educational family events.

 Welcome to Benedictine hospitality on the Camas Prairie!

-The Inn at St. Gertrude offers four well-appointed, air conditioned rooms with pillow-top mattresses and private baths.
-Each smoke-free room features beautiful antiques, warm inviting colors and outdoor living space, along with a flatscreen TV and wireless internet access.
+Open year-round, The Inn at St. Gertrude offers four well-appointed, air conditioned rooms with pillow-top mattresses and private baths.
+Each non-smoking room features beautiful antiques, warm inviting colors and outdoor living space, along with a flatscreen TV and wireless internet access.

 Enjoy monastery-made jam, bread, and desserts.
 Celebrate your anniversary and other special occasions in warmth and tranquility.